Errol

 “I

 started this before 911,” Morris said.
-“And
+“And what

 “To

-me, one of the truly depressing things in recent history
+me, one of the truly depressing things in recent history is

-of Weapons of Mass Destruction in Iraq.”
+Mass Destruction in Iraq.”

 I

-wonder, will Morris drop Colin Powell’s name at the
+wonder, will Morris drop Colin Powell’s name at the awards

-draw a parallel between McNamara’s Vietnam and Powell’s
+between McNamara’s Vietnam and Powell’s Iraq?
+Will

-in the 1960s, ask Powell and McNamara for an apology?
+the 1960s, ask Powell and McNamara for an apology?
 Probably

 not.